zeruhur/loner/en/wip/world_builders_guide.md

   Some protagonists challenge the norms of their world.
 Others are deeply entrenched in them but begin to question their place.
 A character who has **something to fight for** — or fight against — creates natural tension.

 * **What kind of tension exists in their role?**
-  A protagonist who is perfectly in sync with the world has little reason to act.
-But a character who is **on the edge of something bigger** — whether a discovery, a rebellion, or a desperate escape — creates story momentum.
+  A protagonist fully aligned with the world around them has little to push against.
+Tension arises when they stand **on the brink of something greater**—a revelation waiting to surface, a rebellion gaining ground, or a narrow window for escape.
+This sense of imbalance fuels momentum and keeps the story alive.

 ##### **📌 Example: A Protagonist Shaped by the World**